codyzu/cpinfo19-site/m5/react-weather.md

    ```
 1. Configure the proxy in `package.json` to hit the express app.

+   Our react development server does not know about our express server running on port `4000`.
+We can [configure it to "proxy"](https://create-react-app.dev/docs/proxying-api-requests-in-development/) any unknown URLs to our express server.

    Inside `weather-app/package.json` add the following line (**add a comma depending on where you add the line**):

    ```json
    "proxy": "http://localhost:4000"
    ```

-   Our react development server will run on port `3000` and will "proxy" any missing requests to `localhost:4000`, our express server.

 1. Add the file `weather-app/src/index.js`: